 A tip for freezing food:

 After it has cooled, place the pieces of roasted garlic on a cookie sheet (or two), not touching one another.
 Put the cookie sheet into the freezer.
-Allow the garlic chunks to completely freeze, which should take about an hour.
+Allow the garlic chunks to completely freeze, which should take a couple of hours.

 Now the chunks can be stored in a container together.
 We like using these reusable USA-made, BPA-free food storage containers for our frozen goodies!
 They come in a variety of sizes too.
 The process of individually “pan freezing” food first prevents the pieces from sticking together and forming one huge frozen clump when they’re later combined.
 We use this method regularly when freezing our harvests, for a wide variety of foods!
 It makes it extremely helpful and easy to later pull out just a couple chunks from the container.